|

 More epiphanies came my way:

-As I read this now at age 51, I still feel young.
+As I read this now at age 59, I still feel young.
 In fact I find myself growing in social comfort.
 I still may not be able to react as quickly as I like, but the shyness I used to endure when young has vanished.
-I find myself even more optimistic about the future than I was then.
+It is quite often enjoyable talking to people in social situations.

 I was anticipating a trip: